Photo courtesy Judy Sladky

 Cynthia and Ron Kauffman.
 Photo courtesy "Skating" magazine.

 After having placed fifth in the compulsory program, the Kauffman's brought down the house with a flawless free skate set to "Tara's Theme" from "Gone With The Wind".
 Their effort earned them the bronze medal, behind Soviets Tatiana Zhuk and Alexandr Gorelik, who skated to music from the Aleksandr Faynsimmer film "Ovod".
+The Kauffman's received two low marks from Eastern European judges, which were heartily whistled and booed.
 Canada's only entry, Betty and John McKilligan, placed thirteenth.
 The pair who finished dead last, Glenda and Brian O'Shea, were the first South African pairs team in history to compete at the World Championships.
 Two years later, the South African Olympic Association would be expelled by the IOC due to the laws of the South African government with respect to apartheid.